fsfe/reuse-docs/spec.md

 Expressions in a file's comment header and in the section for that file in `.reuse/dep5` do not agree with each other, then both SPDX License Expressions will apply to the file.

+The order of precedence for REUSE.toml files is described in the respective section, and is managed using the `precedence` key.

 ## Format of Copyright Notices